efidiles/efidiles.github.io/_posts/blog/2015-08-26-warning-regarding-npm-test-command.md

 ---

 This is a school boy error but it ate more than half a day of my lifetime.
-I've decided to give [tape](https://github.com/substack/tape) testing framework a go after coming across [an article](https://medium.com/javascript-scene/why-i-use-tape-instead-of-mocha-so-should-you-6aa105d8eaf4) of Eric Elliott in Medium.
+I've decided to give <a href="https://github.com/substack/tape" target="_blank">tape</a> testing framework a go after coming across <a href="https://medium.com/javascript-scene/why-i-use-tape-instead-of-mocha-so-should-you-6aa105d8eaf4" target="_blank">an article</a> of Eric Elliott in Medium.

 The issue I had was that my express server wasn't closing after all the tests were completed or the test was timing out.
 After some digging I noticed `tape` was running more tests than the actual amount of tests defined in my project.
 Next step was to go through all my tests and make sure I didn't have any strange logic or weird syntax in my files.